icelake0/GbemilekeFigureToWordConveter/README.md

 # GbemilekeFigureToWordConveter
-A java Program that can convert a number to it equvalent in word. eg 99568 is Ninety Nine Thousand Five Hundred And Sixty  Eight
+A java Program that can convert a number to it equivalent in word.
+Example: 99568 is Ninety Nine Thousand Five Hundred And Sixty  Eight